Zagrios/bs-manager/CONTRIBUTING.md

 ## Need Help?

-If you have any questions or need further assistance, feel free to **open an issue** or reach out via the project’s communication channels.
+If you have any questions or need further assistance, feel free to **open an issue** or reach out via our [discord](https://discord.gg/uSqbHVpKdV).
 We appreciate any and all contributions you make to BSManager!

 Thank you for your interest in making BSManager better!